 Our most recent Kelowna Forum took place on November 2, 2017 and explored issues relating to disability and workplace accommodation.
 David Brown mediated the conversation with local HR leaders Ashley Russo, Risk & Compliance Coordinator at the YMCA of Okanagan, and Diversified Rehabilitation Group’s Derek Sienko and Kasia Rynkowski.
 This casual conversation brought forward outstanding contributions from the perspectives of human resources, the law and plain-speaking business practicalities.

-For those who weren’t able to join us, David is pleased to share his top 3 takeaways from the event:
+For those who weren’t able to join us, here are our top 3 takeaways from the event:

 - An employee on disability leave is still your employee.
 While there may be sensitivities with respect to the nature of an employee’s health concerns, engaging the employee by asking how they are faring, seeking their input on how to communicate with clients/coworkers and reinforcing their value to the organization is crucial in maintaining engagement and encouraging the employee’s safe return to work.